jw35/bodhran-typesetter/README.md

 The default scale factor is 0.5.

-If you don't like the way this automatically locates elements to process and reads the notation out of their bodies then you can just create elements without `class="notation"` and pass them along with a notation string and a scale factor to `BodhranTypesetter.display_notation(canvas, notation, scale_factor)`.
+If you don't like the way this automatically locates elements to process and reads the notation out of their bodies then you can just create your own canvas elements and pass them along with notation strings and a scale factors to `BodhranTypesetter.display_notation(canvas, notation, scale_factor)`.

 ## Notation